 Yes.
-Check the jobs section Section 6.
+Check Section 6.

 16.2.3 Can I use UCC to list the contents of the registry?

 Using the wsrf command, and the UNIX grep utility, this is very easy, for example will list the addresses of all services registered in the registry.